-Note that there are various other approaches allowing estimation of MRT of C in the pools based on changes of isotopic signature of the C input compared to that of the SOM (Table 2, see the description of some approaches below).
-These isotopic approaches allow estimation of MRT both under steady state and non-steady state conditions (Table 2).
-However, it is important that the discordance between MRT of C in pools and in fluxes may lead to underestimation of CO2 flux based on MRT of pools.
+Note that there are various other approaches allowing estimation of MRT of C in the pools based on changes of isotopic signature of the C input compared to that of the SOM (Table 1, see the description of some approaches below).
+These isotopic approaches allow estimation of MRT both under steady state and non-steady state conditions (Table 1).
+However, it is important that the discordance between MRT of C in pools and in fluxes may lead to underestimation of CO_2 flux based on MRT of pools.

-15 4.2 Coupled approaches
+4.2 Coupled approaches

-All coupled approaches are based on simultaneous measurement of C pools and CO_2 fluxes (Table 2).
+All coupled approaches are based on simultaneous measurement of C pools and CO2 fluxes (Table 1).
 As mentioned above, a clear physical separation of individual functional C pools in soil by existing fractionation methods is not possible now and probably will not be possible in the future.
 This calls for other approaches (Bruun et al., 2010).

-- The prerequisite for linking pools and fluxes by coupled approaches is being able to partition the total C in soil at least for 2 pools and the total CO2 flux from soil at least for 2 component fluxes.
+The prerequisite for linking pools and fluxes by coupled approaches is being able to partition total C in soil for at least two pools and the total CO2 flux from soil at least for two component fluxes.
 The only approaches allowing such partitioning without physical separation are based on the disequilibrium of C isotopes (13C and/or 14C) or, more precisely, on the changes in the C isotopic signature of the input and subsequently of SOM.
-Only the three options are available (Fig. 2 top): - Abrupt permanent: fast change and remaining on the new level; this corresponds to continuous labeling.
+Only three options are available:

+Abrupt permanent: fast change and remaining on the new level (Fig. 2); this corresponds to continuous labeling.